lyelibi/autoencoders/README.md

 # autoencoders
 Implementations of a autoencoder, convolutional autoencoder, variational autoencoder, and convolutional variational autoencoder using Pytorch to perform image reconstruction on MNIST.

+Here we show figures for:
+'''1.
+Original Input
+2. Reconstructed Input
+3. Train and Test loss curves
+4. (if available) Latent Space

+'''

 Autoencoder:

 ![Screenshot](autoencoder_test_samples.png) ![Screenshot](autoencoder_test_reconstructed.png)